Chimaobi098/Grubbin-restaurant/README.md

 Orders
 POST /api/orders — Place a new order effortlessly.
 GET /api/orders/:id — Retrieve detailed order information.

-🤝 Contributing
+### **Contributing**

+If you would like to contribute to this project:

-Fork the Repository.
+Fork the repository.
-Create a Feature Branch:
+Create a new branch for your feature/bugfix.
-git checkout -b feature-amazing-new-feature
-Commit Your Changes:
-git commit -m 'Add amazing new feature'
-Push to Your Branch:
-git push origin feature-amazing-new-feature
-Open a Pull Request and Share Your Brilliance!
+Commit your changes and open a pull request.